veillette/physics-book/contents/ch2TimeVelocityAndSpeed.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-Does a car’s odometer measure position or displacement?
+Does a car’s odometer measure distance or displacement?
 Does its speedometer measure speed or velocity?

 </div>
 </div>